JetBrains/intellij-sdk-docs/topics/intro/intellij_platform.md

 * [Comma](https://commaide.com/) IDE for Raku (formerly known as Perl 6)
 * [Jmix Studio](https://www.jmix.io/tools/)

+See *Part VIII — Product Specific* for IDE specific details.

 #### Rider
 JetBrains [Rider](https://www.jetbrains.com/rider/) uses the IntelliJ Platform differently than other IntelliJ based IDEs.
 It uses the IntelliJ Platform to provide the user interface for a C# and .NET IDE, with the standard IntelliJ editors, tool windows, debugging experience, etc.